Indonesia, Coffee, and Excelso Coffee

 - Islands in the east part of the country such as Maluku (Moluccas) and Papua are called WIT (Waktu Indonesia Timur) and follow UTC+09:00.

 Since Indonesia consists of thousands of islands, there are several international airports.
-Two famous and main international airports are Soekarno-Hatta (CGK) in the capital city, Jakarta, and I Gusti Ngurah Rai (DPS) on Bali island.
+The two main, international airports are Soekarno-Hatta (CGK) in the capital city of Jakarta, and I Gusti Ngurah Rai (DPS) on Bali island.

 Indonesia really does have something for everyone.
-Explore the famous Bali island and you’ll find out why its called paradise!
+Explore the famous Bali islands and you’ll find out why it’s called paradise!
 Visit the magnificent Budha temple of Borobudur in Central Java and you will experience tranquility and peace.
-Hunt the sunrise from the wonderful mount Bromo in East Java—one of the moments you’ll never forget in your life.
+Hunt the sunrise from the wonderful mount Bromo in East Java for a moment you’ll never forget.
 You can visit Bunaken and Raja Ampat if you love snorkling or diving, where you will see exotic coral and sea creatures.
 And don’t miss the Komodo Island if you want to see the giant lizard—the Komodo dragon.

 Are you a fan of spooky stories?
 Don’t miss the Ma’nene ceremony in Tana Toraja, Sulawesi where the Toraja tribes honor their ancestors by taking their corpse from the stone grave, clean them, and dress them up just as if they were still alive!